nytud/emtsv/doc/installation.md

 ## Remarks on installing external packages on Ubuntu 18.04

 - HFST: `apt-get install hfst`
-- Hunspell: `apt-get install libhunspell-dev hunspell-hu`
+- Hunspell: `apt-get install libhunspell-dev`
 - OpenJDK 11 JDK: `apt-get install openjdk-11-jdk`
 - `git-lfs`: __[Requires root]__ Can be installed by running the [installation script](https://packagecloud.io/github/git-lfs/install)
     - __[Without root]__ If you download the [`git-lfs` binary](https://github.com/git-lfs/git-lfs/releases) for your operating system and put it in the `PATH` (eg. in `~/bin` and add `PATH="$HOME/bin:$PATH"` into `.bashrc`)